Delivery man beheads boss in suspected Islamist attack on French gas site

 In April, Prime Minister Manuel Valls said no fewer than five attacks had been thwarted in the country since then.

-Noting that hundreds of French nationals are in Syria where they risked being radicalised by Islamist fighters, officials have long said France has never seen a higher threat level.
+Noting that hundreds of French nationals are in Syria where they risked being radicalized by Islamist fighters, officials have long said France has never seen a higher threat level.

-The site of Friday’s attack belonged to Air Products (APD.N), a U.S. industrial gases and chemicals company.
+The site of Friday’s attack belonged to Air Products, a U.S. industrial gases and chemicals company.
 It was immediately ringfenced by police and emergency services.

 Air Products said its crisis and emergency response teams were “working closely with all relevant authorities” and that it had increased security at its installations around the world.